U.S. Strategies

 Southern California Focus

-Half of our U.S. apartment investments to date have been in Southern California, a large and chronically supply-constrained market dominated by smaller, less sophisticated “mom and pop” owners, where our institutional expertise can unlock value and generate attractive risk-adjusted returns for our investors.
+A substantial portion of our U.S. apartment investments to date have been in Southern California, a chronically supply-constrained gateway market dominated by a large and fragmented pool of smaller “mom and pop” owners, where our institutional expertise can provide a competitive advantage.

 “Rising cap rates will create excellent buying opportunities in 2023 and 2024.”